- Get Our Free Newsletter!

 by Jennifer Durbin Last summer my boyfriend built my beautiful, beautiful coop using only the plans I had drawn on a piece of printer paper, with these simple instructions: “It’s gotta be cute … and safe … and warm.”
 And it is.
 There is 6 inches of foam insulation in the floor and ceiling — […]Read more »

-by Mindy Rivera I live in Mansfield, Texas, just outside of Fort Worth.
+by Mindy Rivera Photos by author I live in Mansfield, Texas, just outside of Fort Worth.
 I am a full-time realtor and part-time hobby farmer.
 Two years ago, I found my dream home on 5 acres.
-When I designed my coop, I knew I wanted it to tie in with my home … So, it had to be […]Read more »
+When I designed my coop, I knew I wanted it to tie in with my home … So, it […]Read more »

 Every week, we are asked for more and more content on building, designing and managing coops.
 And there never seems to be enough material around to give our readers.
 So we decided to do what we do best … Contact the Community!
 We are now seeking submissions from our readers for a new installment to […]Read more »